tswow/tswow-wiki-0.13/Documentation/TSWoW/Updating.md

 2. Place the `.7z` file in your TSWoW installation directory, and rename it `update.7z`.
 3. Start TSWoW, the update will be applied and TSWoW will then start normally.
 Note that you have to rebuild all live scripts if you update TSWoW.

+Updating this way only replaces files in your `node_modules` and `bin` directories and keeps your configuration, modules and coredata.

 ## Updating Modules

 To update a module to the latest version, follow these steps: